 Toronto Blue Jays Overview

-The Toronto Blue Jays are a Canadian professional baseball team based in Toronto, Ontario.
-They compete in Major League Baseball (MLB) as a member of the American League (AL) East Division.
-Founded in 1977, the Blue Jays play their home games primarily at Rogers Centre, located in downtown Toronto.
-Owned by Rogers Communications, the team is the only MLB franchise based in Canada following the relocation of the Montreal Expos.
-The Blue Jays are notable for their royal blue, navy blue, red, and white team colors and are recognized as the first and only non-U.S. team to win the World Series, securing titles in 1992 and 1993.
-Their mascot, Ace, is a familiar figure at games and community events.
+The Toronto Blue Jays are a Canadian professional baseball team based in Toronto, Ontario, that competes in Major League Baseball as a member of the American League East Division.
+Founded in 1977, the club plays its home games at Rogers Centre in downtown Toronto and is the only MLB franchise currently based in Canada, following the relocation of the Montreal Expos.
+The Blue Jays have won two World Series championships, in 1992 and 1993, and have captured three American League pennants and seven American League East Division titles.
+Owned by Rogers Communications, the team plays in royal blue, navy blue, red, and white, and is represented by the mascot Ace.

 Founding and Organizational Origins